-The mean acuity across all subjects that received a presbyopia adjustment will be calculated and plotted separately.
+The mean acuity across all eyes that received a presbyopia adjustment will be calculated and plotted separately.
 The mean, standard deviation, and confidence intervals for each point on the curve will be reported.
+In addition, clinical data for former CSP-037-MX study eyes may be analyzed separately.